exoplatform/exo-documentation/docs/PersonalApplications.rst

 change all messages on this menu into the read status.
 Finally, to remove any notification item, simply click the corresponding |image51|.

-.. note:: You can also view your all On-site notifications in the page ``My Notifications`` accessible by clicking on
+.. note:: You can also view all your notifications in the page ``My Notifications`` accessible by clicking on
-          your username the on My Notifications:
+          your username then on My Notifications:

             |image90|

-          It is possible to mark your unread notifications as read simply by clinking on ``Mark all as read`` in the top of the page:
+          It is possible to mark all your unread notifications as read simply by cliking on ``Mark all as read`` on the top of the page:

             |image91|